 Things To Consider When deciding whether to enroll in pet insurance, be sure to consider the following: Cost Your cost of coverage is based on the type of pet, breed, and age.
 Coverage is provided by pet.
 So if you have more than one, you can get a personalized quote for each.
 Your Pet's Needs Does your pet need regular veterinary care?
 Are you paying a lot of money out of your pocket for veterinary care?
 If you answered "yes" to either question, having pet insurance could give you peace of mind.
 Flexibility Because you can add or drop coverage at any time, it's easy to make a change if the need arises.
 Bill Negotiation Services You don't have to be a health care expert when you have one in your corner.
 Bill negotiation services puts years of health care and billing expertise to work for you.
 When you're facing a large bill from an out-of-network provider, negotiators are available to partner with you and your providers to make sure the amount billed to you is appropriate (which could reduce the amount you owe).
 In many cases, negotiators can help save you 20% or more.
 Bill negotiation services is administered by MCA.
 You do not need to enroll for coverage.
 When you have a bill of at least \$300, you can sign up and get started at www.medicalcostadvocate.com/aon.
 Or, call 1.844.891.8981 for more information.
 Paying For Coverage If you don't save any money through bill negotiation services, it's totally free.
 If you do save money through bill negotiation services, you'll pay 35% of your savings.
 Things To Consider When deciding whether to use bill negotiation services, be sure to consider the following: It's Risk-Free Because you only pay if negotiators save you money, you have nothing to lose-and a smaller provider bill to gain.
 Peace of Mind Do you think you've been overcharged for health care services?
 Do you lack the time, expertise, and energy needed to successfully negotiate health care charges?
 If you answered "yes" to these questions, bill negotiation services could give you peace of mind.
 Provider Network Bill negotiation services can save you money on large, out-of-network provider bills.
 Just remember, you will receive the highest benefit by using in-network providers.
 And Health Pros are available to help with benefits or billing issues.
-How to Enroll Log on to UPoint at upoint.aon.com to enroll in your benefits for 2022.
+How to Enroll Log on to UPoint at upoint.aon.com or the Alight Mobile app (available through the Apple App Store or Google Play) to enroll in your benefits for 2023.
 Logging on for the first time?
 From UPoint, register as a new user and follow the prompts to provide requested information and set up your username and password.
 Following your enrollment, you may still need to take action.
 If you do, the required follow-ups will appear on a confirmation page.
 There are also things you should do to set yourself up for success after you enroll.
 Questions?

-Start with the Frequently Asked Questions (PDF).
-If you still have questions, you can reach a customer service representative by web chat through UPoint at upoint.aon.com.
-You can also call the Aon Service Center at 1.855.625.5500 from 8:00 a.m. - 4:30 p.m.
-CT Monday through Friday.
-If you don't connect with a representative right away, you will be given the option to save your place in line and be called back once a representative is available.
+Once logged on to UPoint at upoint.aon.com, look for the "Need Help?" icon to ask any questions you may have.
+This virtual assistant can also connect you with a web chat representative and other helpful resources.
 Actions After You Enroll Now that you've enrolled, it's time to focus on the road ahead.
 And there are things you need to do now to use your benefits successfully when they take effect.
 Here's your to-do list: